 - "Three can fit across (the back seat) with some squeezing.
 The center position has limited foot space but a nearly flat floor.
 Under-seat foot space is also tight under the driver's seat.
 The seat is comfortable and has a fold-down center armrest with cupholders.
 Ingress and egress are a stretch due to the high floor.” -- Consumer Guide

-Reviewers find that the interior controls are easy to use and are well laid out.
+Reviewers find that the interior controls are easy to use and well laid out.
 They are especially pleased with the intuitive navigation system.

 - "Gauges are easy to read at a glance.” -- Kelley Blue Book